|

 Draft horses are capable of pulling 3 times their weight, but don't expect them to break any land-speed records.
 These guys work hard and slow for a long time.
 Percherons and Belgians share the draft horse distinction with other breeds including American Cream Drafts, Ardennes, Brabant Belgians, Clydesdales, Spotted Drafts, Shires, and Suffolk Punch Drafts.
 It should be noted that many believe American Cream Drafts, Belgians, Clydesdales, Percherons, Shires, and Suffolk Punches are true breeds of draft horses.
 To learn more about draft horses, here or here.

-Jed, our Belgian, is the youngest of our three draft horses.
-He is about 19 hands high, weighs approximately 2,000 pounds, and is still growing!
+Jed, our Belgian, is the youngest of our draft horses.
+He is about 19 hands high, weighs approximately 2,500 pounds!
 We bought Jed from a well know Belgian trainer in Lakeside, California.
 He came to us with horse show and parade experience.
 You might have seen him in the 2006 Rose Parade in Pasadena, California.
-Once living with us, we spent a few months getting Jed ready to pull carriages for wedding, street fairs, etc. like our other gentle giants, he is now ready and eager to work.
+Once living with us, we spent a few months getting Jed ready to pull carriages for wedding, street fairs, etc. Like our other gentle giant, he is now ready and eager to work.
 He also enjoys getting out to work and see people.

 You can always feel secure when you are visiting our website.
 Check out our Disclaimers page for more information.
 Our website is family friendly and has been rated safe for all ages by: